raymonelina/aws-lambda-stock-daily/README.md

 - For the schedule, you could use a cron expression like `cron(0 18 * * ? *)` to run at 6 PM UTC daily.
 - For the **Target**, select your `aws-lambda-stock-daily` Lambda function.

+### Monitoring and Logs
+When deployed to AWS, the Lambda function logs are automatically sent to **AWS CloudWatch Logs**:
+- **Log group**: `/aws/lambda/aws-lambda-stock-daily` (matches your function name)
+- **Access**: AWS Console → CloudWatch → Log groups
+- **CLI access**: `aws logs describe-log-streams --log-group-name /aws/lambda/aws-lambda-stock-daily`

 ## Advanced: Testing with a Local Docker Container

 This section explains how to test the function in a local Docker container that connects to your live AWS account for secrets and S3 storage.
-The `./build_docker_image.sh` script (described in Step 6) has already created the necessary local image (`local-aws-lambda-stock-daily:debug`) for this purpose.
+First, build the local testing image using `./build_docker_image.sh` (without `--push` flag) to create the `local-aws-lambda-stock-daily:debug` image.

+**Prerequisites:** Ensure Docker Desktop is running.

 ### 1. Run the Docker Container
 Run the container, mounting your local AWS credentials as a read-only volume.
 This allows the function inside the container to securely interact with your AWS resources (like S3 and Secrets Manager).